mtaraf/FullStack_MovieWebsite/README.md

 Full-Stack Practice:
--  A movie website complete with Java/SpringBoot/MongoDB backend APIs and ReactJs Frontend
+-  A movie website complete with Java/SpringBoot/MongoDB back-end APIs and ReactJs front-end